MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 1. Toggle the option to **Off**.

 You stop getting security value in the Defender portal, including purpose-built alerts, vulnerabilities, and recommendations.

+Customers with a Microsoft Defender for Endpoint P2 license who don't add a standalone license by the time the trial ends, have the trial automatically canceled, and lose access to Enterprise IoT security features.